cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 * a boilerplate implementation of the Application Blockchain Interface (ABCI) that communicates with the underlying Tendermint consensus engine
 * a general-purpose data store that persists the module state called `multistore`
-* a server and interfaces to facilitate interactions with the node.
+* a server and interfaces to facilitate interactions with other modules.

 Modules implement the majority of application logic while **core** attends to wiring and infrastructure concerns and enables modules to be composed into higher-order modules.